mitchd/vt-fox-1/jpegant/jpegant-stripped/src/encoder/README.md

 jpegant : jpeg image encoder with modifications
 -----------------------------------------------

-This is the directory for the modified JPEG encoder.
+This is the directory for the modified .jpeg encoder to incorporate the restart interval to recover corrupted .jpeg files.
+Included is the program to compress a raw RGB image file into a .jpeg using restart intervals to preserve image integrity.

+To build the program, run `make` on command line.
+Additionally, run `make check` to compress a test image file, and generate a corrupted version.
+Both the test image (`test.jpg`) and the corrupted image (`corrupt.jpg`) should be able to be decoded with any compliant .jpeg viewer such as eye of Gnome; however the corrupted version should have distinct artifacts.
+An octal dump of the header is provided in `test.out` for further analysis.

 ## Restart intervals ##

 Useful documentation on determining how to enable restart intervals can be found in Annex B.2 of
 [JPEG ISO/IEC 10918-1 ITU-T Recommendation T.81][http://www.w3.org/Graphics/JPEG/itu-t81.pdf]

-## code questions ##

-  * main.c/35: the "subsample()" method indicates a 16x16 RGB block; however the input RGB array is 8x16
-  * main.c/64: comment claims four 8x8 blocks, but code indicates that there are just two

 ## Basic output file ##